srl-labs/containerlab/docs/manual/kinds/vr-vmx.md

 [Juniper vMX](https://www.juniper.net/us/en/products/routers/mx-series/vmx-virtual-router-software.html) virtualized router is identified with `vr-vmx` or `vr-juniper_vmx` kind in the [topology file](../topo-def-file.md).
 It is built using [vrnetlab](../vrnetlab.md) project and essentially is a Qemu VM packaged in a docker container format.

-vr-vmx nodes launched with containerlab comes up pre-provisioned with SSH, SNMP, NETCONF and gNMI services enabled.
+vr-vmx nodes launched with containerlab come up pre-provisioned with SSH, SNMP, NETCONF and gNMI services enabled.

 ## Managing vr-vmx nodes